Love Calculator guide

 Quick start

-1. Enter the first name or nickname.
+1. Enter the first name, nickname, initials, or a made-up name.

-2. Enter the second name or nickname.
+2. Enter the second name the same way.

 Best uses